 SWEET BONES

 Sweet Bones is Canberra’s church of organic, plant-based, whole foods.
-It’s a vegan cafe and bakery at heart, and with a super expansive menu ranging from boneyard burritos to coconut bacon Cheeze Burgers, smoothies and tasty salads, there’s something for everyone.
+It’s a vegan cafe and bakery at heart, and with a super expansive menu ranging from spicy cali burritos to loaded banana bread, smoothies and tasty salads, there’s something for everyone.

-The little sister to Canberra icon Lazy Su, Baby Su is a Japanese-Korean-American fast food hotspot.
-From their iconic Wagyu cheesesteak spring rolls to Kim Chi Mac & Cheese and a Sushi-rito (yes, a sushi burrito), it’s a feast you don’t want to miss.
+Canberra icon Lazy Su, is a Japanese-Korean-American fast food hotspot.
+From their iconic Wagyu cheesesteak spring rolls to delicious poke bowls and ramen, it’s a feast you don’t want to miss.
 They also have delish vegan offerings, plus neon signs that’d be rude not to ‘gram.
+They also have a little sister, Baby, not too far away.

 PIZZA GUSTO

 Pizza Gusto is a small hole in the wall affair, with wood fire pizzas that taste like Italy.
-Grab a pizza, sit outside on the picnic tables and BYO wine (there’s a bottle shop next door).
+Grab a pizza, sit outside on the picnic tables and BYO wine (there’s a bottle shop next door + Gelato Messina).

 TREAT YOURSELF

-If you’re looking for something extra delicious, check out one of Canberra’s eight hatted restaurants here.
+If you’re looking for something extra delicious, check out one of Canberra’s 21 hatted restaurants here.
+Fun fact: Post Malone dined at Raku when he was here for Spilt Milk in 2023.

 DAMN GOOD COFFEE